chloealbright/DevHiveMind/README.md

 I encourage contributions from the community.
 Here are some best practices for maintaining and growing the repository:

-- **Updating Existing Notes**: Contributors can update existing notes to keep them current.
-Ensure to include a summary of changes and update the "EditDate" property.
+- **Updating Existing Notes**: Contributors can update existing notes to keep them current by adding yourself as a author and update the "EditDate" property.

 - **Creating New Notes**: When creating new notes, use Markdown templates to maintain consistency in formatting.
 Obsidian can help with this using custom templates.
 You can create your own templates to suit specific note types or add templates that you found effective.